 You must give your landlord or agent the opportunity to respond before contacting us.

-If you think the problem is an imminent and significant risk, then contact your landlord or agent verbally.
-If you are unhappy with the response, please contact our Housing team.
+If you think the problem is an imminent and significant risk to your safety, then contact your landlord or agent verbally now.
+If you are unhappy with their response, please contact Customer Services to report your concerns.

 Before we can take any action about a property, the following steps must have been taken: